JustsoSoftware/JustGen/README.md

 ## Setup

-Checkout in vendor/justso/justgen and append a line
+Checkout in vendor/justso/justgen and add the lines

 ```
+  "justtexts/page/*/text/*": "justso\\justgen\\TextService",
   "justgen/*":               "file:vendor/justso/justgen/services.json"
 ```

-to your config.json file (see JustAPI package).
+to your config.json file section "services" (see JustAPI package).
+Make sure that at least the first precedes the entry for "justtexts" so that the modified TextService class is used.
+It adds not yet defined text containers to the JustTexts frontend when editing page content if they are used in the template.

 To make the automatic page generation work, you need to extend your Apache configuration like this: